department-of-veterans-affairs/caseflow/README.md

 ## Connecting to VACOLS in UAT

-Connecting to VACOLS in UAT is helpful for looking at what kind of values and data the Oracle db holds.
+Connecting to VACOLS in UAT is helpful for understanding how the Oracle db behaves.

 1. Put the following in your staging ssh config:
     ```